CenturyLinkCloud/APIDocs/Queue/get-status.md

   "attachments": []
 }}}

 Gets the status of a particular job in the queue, which keeps track of any long-running asynchronous requests (such as server power operations or provisioning tasks).
 Calls to this operation must include a token acquired from the authentication endpoint.
-See the <a href="/api-docs/v2#authentication-login">Login API</a> for information on acquiring this token.
+See the [Login API](..Authentication/login.md) for information on acquiring this token.

 ### When to Use It

 Use this API operation when you want to check the status of a specific job in the queue.
-It is usually called after running a batch job and receiving the job identifier from the status link (e.g. <a href="/api-docs/v2#servers-power-on-server">Power On</a>, Create Server, etc.) and will typically continue to get called until a "succeeded" or "failed" response is returned.
+It is usually called after running a batch job and receiving the job identifier from the status link (e.g. [Power On Server](../Power Operations/power-on-server.md), [Create Server](../Servers/create-server.md), etc.) and will typically continue to get called until a "succeeded" or "failed" response is returned.

 ## URL